zhenw3/Feature-Selection/README.md

 # Feature-Selection
 ## General Purpose
 Quantify Dependency of Features (X) and Target (Y).
 Primarily used for classification problems (with Discrete Y).
 May be extend to regression problems (Continuous Y).
-May be used for: 1) Univariate feature selection; 2) Visualize Top informative features given a feature list.
+//May be used for: 1) Univariate feature selection; 2) Visualize dependency between Y and Top informative features.

 ## Commonly Used Feature selection Methods: